tchentchen/Ellie/README.md

 ##Usage
 ###Main image
 To set a main image for a post, just insert a image on the post with the title (alt-tag) of *main-image*.
-This image will not be showed along the post.
+This image will not be shown along the post.
 ###Menu
 The navigation links for the menu are setup in /partials/links.hbs.
 ###Social links